loader image

 Sandra Davidge

-• As of March 2023
+• As of March 2025

-• Associate Director
+• Associate

-• Executive director
+• Executive

-• Sandra Davidge received her bachelor of science from the University of Massachusetts, master of science from Washington State University and PhD from the University of Vermont.
-She then continued her training as a postdoctoral fellow at the Magee Women’s Research Institute in Pittsburgh before moving to Edmonton with her husband and two children in 1996.
+• Sandra Davidge received her bachelor of science degree from the University of Massachusetts, master of science from Washington State University and PhD from the University of Vermont.
+She continued her training as a postdoctoral fellow at the Magee Women’s Research Institute in Pittsburgh before moving to Edmonton with her husband and two children in 1996.
 She is a Distinguished University Professor at the University of Alberta.

 • Her work further explores strategies to prevent chronic cardiovascular diseases that can arise in children born from complicated pregnancies.

-• She has received international recognition for her innovative research as she mentors the next generation of scientists and clinician-scientists.
+• She has received international recognition for her research as she mentors the next generation of scientists and clinician-scientists.

-• Scientific advisory committee
+• Strategic advisory committee

 • Stephanie A. Atkinson, PhD, DSc (honoris causa), FCAHS, FASN